GSA-TTS/identity-handbook/_articles/definition-of-done.md

   - Link to the JIRA ticket
   - Provide a brief description for context since JIRA numbers are not memorable
 - In the thread:
-  - Includes steps so that anyone can replicate and review.
+  - Include steps so that anyone can replicate and review.
   - Specify which environment changes were deployed to, and provide a link to that environment
+    - Favor using [Review Apps](https://github.com/18F/identity-devops/wiki/How-to-find-your-review-app) to allow previewing changes before merging to `main`.
   - Provide screenshots if possible
   - Sometimes, for tickets that don't have UI changes, includes a description of what changed and links to a Pull Request